-The accounting records of the Trust HCP are maintained in accordance with methods prescribed by the State Auditor's office under the authority of Chapter 43.09 RCW.
+The accounting records of the Trust HCP are maintained in accordance with methods prescribed by the 'State Auditor's office under the authority of Chapter 43.09 RCW.
 The Trust HCP also follows applicable accounting standards established by the Governmental Accounting Standards Board ("GASB").
+In 2018, the retiree medical plan subsidy was eliminated, and is noted as such in this report.
 Year-end financial reporting is done on an accrual basis and submitted to the Office of the State Auditor as required by Chapter 200-110 WAC.
 The audit report for the AWC Trust HCP is available from the Washington State Auditor's office.